Penalized regression calibration: a method for the prediction of survival outcomes using complex longitudinal and high-dimensional data: Methods

 Moreover, we use $a_{ij}$ to denote the age of subject $i$ when the $j$-th measurement is collected, and we let $t_i > 0$ be the event time (measured starting from the baseline age $a_{i1}$) for individual $i$, and $\delta_i$ be a censoring indicator such that $\delta_i = 1$ if the event of interest is observed at $t_i$, or $\delta_i = 0$ in case of right-censoring.

 Let $y_i = (y_{11i1}, ..., y_{r_s s i m_i})$ be the vector containing all $m_i$ repeated measurements of all items obtained from subject $i$.
-In Sections \ref{sub:prc-step1}, \ref{sub:prc-step2} and \ref{sub:prc-step3} we propose \textit{penalized regression calibration} (PRC), a method that allows to predict the time to event outcome $t_i$ using as predictor $y_i$, which comprises a high-dimensional set of longitudinally measured items.
-Specifically, in Section \ref{sub:prc-step1} we model the trajectories described by the longitudinal biomarkers using the multivariate latent process mixed model \citep{proust2013} (MLPMM).
+In Sections \ref{sub:prc-step1}, \ref{sub:prc-step2} and \ref{sub:prc-step3} we propose PRC, a method that allows to predict the time to event outcome $t_i$ using as predictor $y_i$, which comprises a high-dimensional set of longitudinally measured items.
+Specifically, in Section \ref{sub:prc-step1} we model the trajectories described by the longitudinal biomarkers using the MLPMM \citep{proust2013}.
 In Section \ref{sub:prc-step2} we proceed to the computation of subject-specific summaries of the longitudinal trajectories that refer both to the measured items, and to the latent biological process.
 In Section \ref{sub:prc-step3} we specify a penalized Cox model that relates the time to event outcome to these summaries, and we employ it to compute predictions of survival probabilities.

-In Section \ref{sub:bootstrap} we turn our attention to the problem of correctly assessing the predictive performance of PRC, discussing the \textit{cluster bootstrap optimism-correction procedure} (CBOCP) that we have implemented to obtained unbiased estimates of in-sample predictiveness.
-Lastly, in Section \ref{sub:code} we provide details about the implementation of the proposed methodology in \verb|R|, and we shortly introduce the \verb|R| package \verb|pencal| \citep{signorelli-pencal}.
+In Section \ref{sub:bootstrap} we turn our attention to the problem of correctly assessing the predictive performance of PRC, discussing the CBOCP that we have implemented to obtained unbiased estimates of in-sample predictiveness.
+Lastly, in Section \ref{sub:code} we provide details about the implementation of the proposed methodology in \verb|R|, and we shortly introduce the \verb|R| package \verb|pencal| \citep{signo-pencal}.